combojs/combo-js/doc/api/component/options/creating.md

-# Component.isMounted
+# Component.creating

-Returns a boolean value that indicates if the component is mounted.
+Invoked before the component is created.

 ## Usage

-Component.isMounted
+Component.creating

 ## Example

 	var Greeting = new Combo.Component({
+		creating: function() {
+			console.log("The component is about to be created.");
+		},
 		render: function() {
 			return `
 				<div>Hello World</div>